 The 24-credit undergraduate concentration in the Theory and History of Art and Design is designed for students who wish to complement a studio major with in-depth studies in art history, theory, criticism and museum studies.
 The undergraduate THAD concentration can be completed as part of a typical 4- or 5-year degree program.
 All RISD BFA candidates may opt to add this concentration to their program of study.

 The undergraduate concentration is composed of three major components:

-Introductory Courses (2 courses): HAVC-H101 and HAVC-H102 courses, which are required for all first year students across the school.
+1. Introductory Courses (2 courses): THAD-H101 (Global Modernisms) and THAD-H102 (Premodern Worlds) courses, which are required for all first year students across the school.

 Courses outside of the department (HPSS, LAS, or Brown University courses) must be approved by the concentration coordinator.

 The Theory and History of Art and Design concentration offers the opportunity to augment a graduate degree with a 15-credit Theory and History of Art and Design concentration.
 Knowledge of the histories and theories of art and visual culture is increasingly demanded of artists and designers, and the THAD department has designed the concentration in recognition of this phenomenon and the fact that MFA, MLA, MAT and MID recipients often enter teaching careers in which they are expected to teach history and theory as well as studio classes.